About POSC/Overview

 Mission To empower communities to engage in cultural relationships with the natural world as a means of sustaining efforts of environmental protection and restoration.

-People celebrating nature in community...
+People celebrating community through nature ...
 Puget Sound Parent, April, 2002

 Excerpts from "Celebrating our connection with the natural world," by Paula Rudberg Lowe